DarrylLeckenby/techtest_mapdistances/README.md

 #### Test Instruction:

-You are provided with an array of UK city names along with their geographical position north and east in metres from the Scilly Isles.
+You are provided with a collection containing UK cities.
+These models include their name names along with their geographical position north and east in metres from the Scilly Isles.

 [Town_Name, NorthernBearing, EasternBearing]